GLiDE: Grounding Language Plans in Demonstrations through Counterfactual Perturbations

 Yanwei Wang, Tsun-Hsuan Wang, Jiayuan Mao, Michael Hagenow, Julie Shah

-arxiv / review / code (coming soon) / MIT News / techcrunch
+arxiv / review / code / MIT News / techcrunch

 ICLR 2024 (Spotlight, acceptance rate: 5%)